-In the following example I will show you how to cook some food on 720 power for 5 minutes and 30 seconds.
-During microwave cooking, you can extend the cooking time each 30 seconds upto 30 minutes by repeatedly pressing the start key.
+In the following example I will show you how to cook some food on 80% power for 5 minutes and 30 seconds.

 Your oven has five microwave Power settings.
-High power is automatically selected but repeated presses of the MICRO button will select different power levels
+High power is automatically selected but repeated presses of the POWER key will select a different power level .